We can guide you through the probate process

 - Numerous websites say that you should “avoid probate.”
 Can this be done?

 Almost every state has certain nuances or slight differences in the law.
 In Michigan, probate is a legal process that may be necessary after a person’s death.
 This process is designed to assess the validity of a will, notify heirs and transfer title to assets.
-You can’t avoid probate, but you can avoid unnecessary complications by having a comprehensive estate plan.
+Many times you still have to probate a deceased person’s estate, but you can avoid unnecessary complications by having a comprehensive estate plan.

 - What do you mean by the “validity of a will?”

 It is not uncommon for individuals to contest the validity of a will.
-This can be done on several fronts, including whether the person was of sound mind to write the will, whether the person was under duress or whether the will was actually a forgery.
+This can be done on several fronts, including whether the person was of sound mind to write the will, whether other family members or individuals may have unduly inferred the maker of the will, or whether the person was under duress or whether the will was actually a forgery.